NEWS

 Yom Kippur: When a Nation Repents

-by: Ilse Posselt
+by: Ilse Strauss

-Synagogue in Jerusalem Tuesday, 22 September 2015 | Today is no ordinary day for the people of Israel.
-The frantic hubbub on city streets as a country goes about its morning routine is somehow more subdued.
-The nation prepares…
+Friday, 11 October 2024 | Today no ordinary day for the people of Israel.
+The frantic hubbub on city streets as a country goes about its morning routine as they prepare for the day of rest on Shabbat will be more subdued, more focused.
+The reason is simple.
+Today, the nation prepares for the Sabbath of Sabbaths…

 The purpose of Yom Kippur is explained in Leviticus 23:28, “… for it is the Day of Atonement, to make atonement for you before the Lord your God.”